Nuno345/Parametric-window-studio/README.md

 🌐 Try the Live Generator Here : https://nuno345.github.io/Parametric-window-studio/

+🛠️ Local Usage
-Note: To run this locally, you do not need to install Node.js or a build process.
+**Note:** To run this locally, you do not need to install Node.js or a build process.

-Clone the repository or download the HTML file.
+1. Clone the repository or download the HTML file located in the releases section.
-Open the file directly in any modern web browser (Chrome, Edge, Firefox, Safari).
+2. Open the file directly in any modern web browser (Chrome, Edge, Firefox, Safari).

-(Note: an active internet connection is required upon first load to fetch the Three.js library.)
+**Note:** An active internet connection is required upon first load to fetch the Three.js library.

 🚀 Features